Hair Loss: Causes, Prevention, and Effective Home Treatments

 Rosemary Oil

-Mix a few drops of rosemary oil with a carrier oil, massage into the scalp, leave overnight, and wash in the morning.
-It improves blood circulation and promotes hair growth.
+Apply rosemary oil by mixing a few drops with a carrier oil, massaging it into the scalp, leaving it overnight, and washing it out in the morning.
+This method improves blood circulation and promotes hair growth.

 When to Consult a Professional